alisha2305/laptop-price-prediction/README.md

 Data cleaning and preprocessing

 Feature engineering

 Splitting data into training and testing sets

-Choosing the best model (e.g., Linear Regression, Random Forest, Gradient Boosting, etc.)
+Choosing the best model (e.g., Linear Regression, Decission tree, etc.)

 Evaluating model performance using metrics like RMSE and R-squared

-Deployment
+Deployment :

 The model can be deployed using Flask or Streamlit for a simple web interface.
 If deploying with Flask: